25+ Gifts You Can Make Yourself

 Greeting Card Sets

 Many people love cards and you may already have an indication who is a card person!
 I know in my family there are some who really appreciate nice cards and always give them to me.
-Why not make all your Christmas cards this year and check out my friend randomcreative for cool ideas!
+Why not make all your Christmas cards this year?

 Wrapping paper is often quite expensive to buy in single sheets and even rolls of paper at Christmas can be costly.
 Brown paper I love to use and it can be bought by the roll and used for all gift occasions.
-Newspaper gift wrapping is a great way to use newspaper and be echo friendly at the same time
+Newspaper gift wrapping is a great way to use newspaper and be eco-friendly at the same time.

 I have used emulsion paint and acrylic paints with a yacht varnish.